 Before we can answer this question, we’ve got to provide a bit of background.
 Almost all of the massage chairs on the market today rely on rollers to render the massage.

 Chairs that offer a 4D massage have rollers that can do all of the above, plus turn.
 This turning action provides a deeper and more penetrating massage experience.
-Of course, it’s not actually a 4th movement dimension, because it’s still following along the X, Y, and Z axis, which has lead some people to say that this is more of a marketing gimmick than anything.
+Of course, it’s not actually a 4th movement dimension, because it’s still following along the X, Y, and Z-axis, which has led some people to say that this is more of a marketing gimmick than anything.
 Fans of 4D massage chairs, however, swear by them.